NicholasSynovic/nicholassynovic.github.io/README.md

 ## Note About Aritcles on Other Platforms

-There is a good chance that I'll be posting articles on other platforms (e.g.
-[Dev.to](https://dev.to), [Medium](https://medium.com)).
-However, all articles
-will be originating from or posted to my website as well.
+There is a good chance that I'll be posting articles on other platforms (e.g., [Dev.to](https://dev.to), [Medium](https://medium.com)).
+However, all articles will be originating from or posted to my website as well.
 This is part of my attempt to centralize all of my activity on the Internet for others (and myself)